meyerv11045/notes/notes/general/hardware.md

     - View -> Fit in Window
 - Insert all the input and output nodes
     - Only ones that were compiled will show up
-- Edit -> Value -> Overwrite Clock to set the period to 2 microseconds, 4 microseconds, etc.
+- Edit -> Value -> Overwrite Clock (Ctrl + Alt + K) to set the period to 2 microseconds, 4 microseconds, etc.
     - This simulates counting and is setup manually
     - can setup automatic counting by grouping inputs together
 - Simulation -> Run Functional Simulation